-2 Attributes of user information (Proposed solution)
+Table 2 Attributes of user information (Proposed solution)

 df_depressed_users_twint.csv: This file contains the list of all the users who have self-declared for being in depression in their tweets, extracted by keyword matching using Twint.

 depressed_tweets_three/ tweets.csv: This file contains list of all the users who have self-declared for being in depression in their tweets as well as posted tweets indicating symptoms of depression extracted by keyword matching using Twint.
 However, the file under 2.2.2 and 2.2.3 is further combined and processed together to generate a list of 322 unique users for the final dataset of Depressed Users.